TheJaredWilcurt/vue-desktop-basic/README.md

 ### Vue-DevTools

-There is a `postinstall` script that will run automatically after performing `npm install`.
-If it does not detect Vue-DevTools, it will download and set it up automatically.

-**Note:** If you want Vue-DevTools to accessible in the Chromium DevTools in your app, you cannot use the minified version of Vue.js (`vue.js` not `vue.min.js`).
+If you want Vue-DevTools to be accessible in the Chromium DevTools in your app, you cannot use the minified version of Vue.js (use `vue.js` not `vue.min.js`).

 * * *